openfin/openfin-memory-profiling/README.md

 # openfin-memory-profiling

-This repo is a comprised of two standalone npm packages for running tests on Openfin or Electron.
+This repo is comprised of two standalone npm packages for running tests on Openfin or Electron.